tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 therefore the whole collection of data must fit into local memory.

-Finally, if you use an external database, you can put the heavy-duty processing on a server designed for the purpose, while using LiveCode's flexibility to give the user options for selecting data, then presenting it in a usable form.
+Finally, if you use an external database, you can put the heavy-duty processing on a server designed for the purpose, while using xTalk's flexibility to give the user options for selecting data, then presenting it in a usable form.

-With LiveCode’s built in *Database Library*, your application can communicate with external SQL databases.
+With the IDE’s built in *Database Library*, your application can communicate with external SQL databases.
 You can get data from single-user and multi-user databases, update data in them, get information about the database structure, and display data from the